Chapter 9: Back in action

 "You've been down there for a while now," Grimmjow remarked when Ichigo stayed silent, nodding his head at the door that led down to the lab.
 "Is that shopkeeper holding a tea party in there or something?"

 Ichigo could feel his face redden.
 "Who are you calling pathetic, jackass?" he yelled at Grimmjow.
 "You think I enjoy sitting on the sidelines while my friends put themselves in danger?
 I hate it!
 It's driving me insane, but it's not like I can do anything about it!"
-Ichigo didn't think it was possible for him to get any angrier at this point, but Grimmjow quickly proved him wrong.
-The bastard started laughing, right in Ichigo's face.
+Ichigo didn't think it was possible for him to get any angrier at this point, but Grimmjow quickly proved him wrong by laughing in his face.

 "'Can't do anything about it?'
 Don't give me that crap.
-You're just taking the easy way out," he said mockingly.
-"If you wanna help your little posse so badly, stop being a whiny bitch and find a way to get your powers back already."
+You're just taking the easy way out," he mocked.
+"If you wanna help your little posse that badly, stop being a whiny bitch and find a way to get your powers back already."
 Ichigo clenched his jaw.
 He was five seconds away from grabbing Grimmjow's head and smashing it into a wall.
 "I already told you," he almost growled, "it's not that sim-"

 Gingerly rubbing his chest where Grimmjow had hit him, Ichigo watched him leave.
 He wanted to run after him, scream at him and beat his face to a bloody pulp, but his anger had reached a level where his brain no longer seemed capable of handling basic motor functions.
 By the time Ichigo could think somewhat coherently again, Grimmjow was already gone, and he was left alone in the hallway, shaking with rage.
 What Grimmjow said had certainly hit a nerve.
 He wanted nothing more than to walk right into that bastard's room and force him to eat those words, but Ichigo knew that would be counterproductive.
-Counting backwards from ten in his head, he took some deep breaths in order to calm himself down somewhat.
+Instead, he took some deep breaths to calm himself down.

-He started walking again, but in the opposite direction, away from Grimmjow's room.
+He started walking, but in the opposite direction, away from Grimmjow's room.
 Seeing as he would only be getting in the way if he stayed here, Ichigo decided to go home.
 The others probably wouldn't even notice he was gone, being too absorbed in their strategy meeting.
 Heading straight for the front door, he grabbed his bag, put his shoes back on and walked right out.
-He quickly typed out a text message and sent it to Chad before promptly switching the phone off.
+He quickly typed out a text message letting Chad know he was leaving before promptly switching the phone off.
 What he needed right now was some alone time.
 He stubbornly refused to look behind him as he went.

-Urahara meanwhile, looked out the window at Ichigo's retreating back.
+Urahara meanwhile, was watching Ichigo's retreating back.
 The older man sighed wearily.
 It wasn't hard for him to imagine how Ichigo was feeling right now.
 He had heard the entire conversation between him and Grimmjow while standing in the stairway.
-He honestly hadn't meant to eavesdrop, but then they had been pretty loud and he didn't want to intrude on them by suddenly walking out into the hallway either.
+He honestly hadn't meant to eavesdrop, but they had been pretty loud and he didn't want to intrude on them by suddenly walking out into the hallway either.

 His heart on the other hand, did not want to leave things as they were.
 He wanted to help Ichigo.
 The boy had already done so much, both for him personally and for the rest of the world as well.